cimentadaj/ml_socsci/05_unsupervised.md

 Clustering methods have in general some problems which are important to address.
 For example, in some instances, centering and scaling variables might be more appropriate, and this can have important implications for the resulting clusters.
 In addition, outliers can have a big impact on the cluster assignment in general.
 In addition, small changes in the data can have big impacts on the final clusters.

-You might ask yourelf, how can we fit this in `R`?
+You might ask yourself, how can we fit this in `R`?
 Let's suppose that we have reasons to believe that there are different clusters between the socio-economic status of a family and a student's expected socio-economic status.
 For example, we might argue that students from low socio-economic status might not have great aspirations, students from middle socio-economic status have average aspirations while students from high socio-economic status might have great aspirations.

 The function `kmeans` is used to calculate the clusters.
 It accepts two arguments: the dataframe with the $P$ columns and how many clusters the user wants.
 Let's pass that to `kmeans` and visualize the clusters